 Worth buying? – Yes

-There's only one Kmart suitcase in our current review, but it's a pretty good buy for the money.
-While it didn't make the cut to be recommended by our experts, the $99 Premium Hard Case performed as well as other suitcases costing nearly 10 times as much.
+There's only one Anko carry-on suitcase in our current review, but it's a pretty good buy for the money.

-The Kmart Anko suitcase range has expanded and we haven't had the chance to test them all yet, but they've typically performed well in our previous tests, with more hits than misses.
+The Anko suitcase range has expanded and we haven't had the chance to test them all yet, but they've typically performed well in our previous tests, with more hits than misses.

-Learn more about cheap vs expensive carry-on suitcases
+Learn more about cheap vs expensive carry-on suitcases.

 Stock images: Getty, unless otherwise stated.